-Provincial Highways are intended to carry a high volume of traffic at relatively high speeds.
+Provincial highways are intended to carry a high volume of traffic at relatively high speeds.
 Any proposed development abutting a provincial highway is subject to the requirements and permit control of the Ministry of Transportation (MTO).
 Direct access to a provincial highway will be permitted only where the safety and geometric requirements of MTO can be met.
-MTO shall be circulated for comment on development proposals (including Consents, Zoning Amendments, Minor Variances, Building Permit applications) relating to lands adjacent to a Highway or within 395 meters of a public road intersection with a Provincial Highway.
+MTO shall be circulated for comment on development proposals (including Consents, Zoning Amendments, Minor Variances, Building Permit applications) relating to lands adjacent to a highway or within 395 meters of a public road intersection with a highway.
 The preparation of traffic studies may be requested by the Provincial approval authority.

-Highway 7 is the only Provincial Highway in the Township.
+Highway 7 is the only provincial highway in the Township.
 The minimum right-of-way width shall be as determined by the Ministry of Transportation.

-4.3.2 County Roads
+4.3 COUNTY ROADS